Live-in relationships—A boon or a curse

 Live-in relationships: Are they a boon or a curse?
 While a debatable topic, let us see the pros and cons of the same.
 But before that, let us understand what exactly makes up to be a live-in relationship.

-Staying together with your partner before marriage under the same roof, sharing the day to day life, rent, grocery, and not to forget the privacy of a washroom is termed as a live-in relationship.
+Staying together with your partner before marriage under the same roof, sharing the day-to-day life, rent, grocery, and not forgetting the privacy of a washroom makes up a live-in relationship.

 Thank you for taking out time and reading this.
 Feel free to share your views on the same.

 My Unscripted Love Series speaks about live-in relationships.
 Do read and share your feedback.